thomas-chiang/fastapi_service/README.rst

 .. code-block:: bash

-   docker-compose run --rm webapp py.test webapp/tests.py --cov=webapp
+   docker-compose run --rm app py.test app/tests.py --cov=app

 The output should be something like: